 In the neighbourhood to Pirates, there’s Tembo also an extremely popular night club in Mombasa.
 This place is spacious and sharp-looking.
 It’s open for as long as there are guests.
 Mamba is yet another popular spot, and for those who prefer a more calm and quiet atmosphere there’s Bora Bora.

 For centuries Mombasa has been a centre of power and of conflict in East Africa.
 Since Vasco da Gama’s days, the Portuguese almost made a tradition out of occupying the city only to get kicked out after a few years, then send reinforcements to reoccupy the city.
 Their lack of local support prompted them to build a supposedly impenetrable fortress the Fort Jesus.
-Even that only held for a few year, but is nevertheless one of the main landmarks and tourist attractions in Mombasa today.
+Even that held only for a few years, but is nevertheless one of the main landmarks and tourist attractions in Mombasa today.

 Surrounding the Fort Jesus is the Old Town of Mombasa.
 Just like Zanzibar and Lamu, it’s a World Heritage Site.
 The Swahili style is almost equally unaltered here with the large carved wooden doors and the general mixture of Indian, Arabic and African architecture.
 Like other Swahili towns, the Mombasa Old Town does not have any straight streets.

-If you follow the main avenue from Fort Jesus, you’ll end up at Government Square, once the centre of power of East Africa.
+If you follow the main avenue from Fort Jesus, you’ll end up at Government Square, once the center of power of East Africa.
 The occasional visitor will probably have no idea where he is, though, as there is no indication whatsoever that this square once hosted all the major governing institutions of British East Africa.
 With some effort, you will also manage to find the way from there to the seaside of Mombasa, and the Old Port.
 Once an economic hub for the region, this place now lies hidden, almost forgotten and by no means easily accessible for the curious traveler.

 Even without straight roads, you’ll somehow end up in the market streets when walking through Old Town.
 The spice market is far smaller than the one at Zanzibar, but nevertheless a a very characteristic part of Mombasa.
 Around the spice market are also hundreds of small shops where, with some luck, you can do all the shopping required for your holiday at bargain prices.